anglesoft/chrono/README.md

 Every time I need to benchmark something, I find myself re-inventing the wheel and do manual time calculations.
 This hurts my productivity.
 I wanted a simple little package that is very easy to use that I can go to whenever I need to measure execution time in PHP.

-- Easy to remember (you need only to call 2 static methods to get what you want).
+- Easy to remember
-- 100% tested (have a look at the [test suite](https://github.com/anglesoft/chrono/blob/master/tests/ChronoTest.php))
+- 100% tested
+- Framework agnostic
-- It has no dependencies (can work with any framework)
+- No dependencies

 ## Installation